maximeparent/MP_RocketElevator_API/README.md

 - new register need a strong password now
 - all APIs are updated and secured
 - SSL (flexible) is now active on cloudflare
-- reCAPTCHA is active in sign up and login (Works in localhost but not on the actual website.
-Error:(No site key specified.) but the Key is specified in application.yml and recaptcha.rb in config/intializers)
+- reCAPTCHA is active in sign up and login
 - Zendesk API Key, username and password are now Hidden